Ground-fault circuit interrupter outlets prevent accidental electrocution.

-Ground fault protection has been around since about 1975, and has proven to be one of the most important developments in the electrical industry to date.
+Ground fault protection has been around since about 1975 and has proven to be one of the most important developments in the electrical industry to-date.
+Code requires them in baths, kitchens, laundry rooms, garages, and outdoor locations.

 What is a Ground Fault Protection GFCI?